 5. Use a GFCI outlet, if possible

 A ground fault circuit interrupter (GFCI) outlet is a specific type of plug that will shut your power off at the outlet (rather than the entire house) when there is an electrical trip or fault.
 This is especially important for where you decide to plug in your Christmas lights, say if it’s an outdoor plug or located inside the garage.
 Why?
-Because damp areas can mean higher risk of electric shock, but a GFCI outlet can reduce this risk.
+Because damp areas can mean a higher risk of electric shock, but a GFCI outlet can reduce this risk.

 6. Upgrade from traditional bulbs to LED lights

-The cost of LED Christmas lights has dropped significantly over the last couple years, and they are now a better deal than traditional lights.
+The cost of LED Christmas lights has dropped significantly over the last couple of years, and they are now a better deal than traditional lights.
 So if you’re still holding onto those 1970s classic candle-like lights, retire them to the attic and get yourself a new set.
-Not only are they much safer (as they don’t warm), but they will save you money in electrical costs.
+Not only are they much safer (as they don’t warm), but they will save you money on electrical costs.

 7. Keep light types together

 If you insist on using older light strands, don’t plug them into the same strand as a LED strand.
 Because LEDs require so much less electrical pull than incandescent bulbs, their cords may not be able to handle the draw that incandescent strands do.
 As such, put them on their own plug to increase Christmas light safety.

 8. Have someone secure the ladder while you’re hanging